 Somebody told me, that the description of the dial gauge holder was not clear enough – so here You have a more detailed description.
 Sorry for the photo quality – has been made with a phone)

 At first, here is the distance, You should measure.
 Better to say, only one of them, the other 2 they are not accessible at all.
 But does it have any sense to be measured with a caliper?

 Even the precise calipers are not made for this type of measuring.
 So, You will need a stand for a dial gauge, and a fixture for the camera, to make possible, to hold it with high repeatability under the gauge.

 The distance is about 43.0-45.0 mm – o You would need a digital gauge in the 0 – 50 mm range.
 Not cheap.

-At first we will set the “0” display using a 40,0 mm steel block – just to make possible a later measurement.
-I use a steel block made of HSS steel, used as lathe cutting tool.
-Important is, that should be hard and with a perfect parallel faces.
+At first, we will set the “0” display using a 40,0 mm steel block – just to make possible a later measurement.
+I use a steel block made of HSS steel, used as a lathe cutting tool.
+Important is, that it should be hard and with perfect parallel faces.
 (I let this made on a grinding machine).
-You can use for example a 200x20x20 mm bar, cutted with an angle grinder to pieces.
+You can use for example a 200x20x20 mm bar, cut with an angle grinder to pieces.

 2 pieces together give approx 40 mm.
 The exact size does not count – important is only, to be able to use always the same “etalon”

 Now put the steel block on the base surface, and set zero on the dial gauge (the base surface is made of a hard steel plate, in my case on the internal part of a Delphi diesel pump)).
 This is the most important part – it has to be a perfect plane.